adi5233/weather-app/README.md

 1. Features:

-   - dynamic page based on city, user can select the city from search city input, and experience the current weather details of that city
+   - Showing the current weather details of any city by selecting it from the search input.

-   - temperature chart is implemented, which has also a select component. user can see that last month's and last week's temperature details
+   - Dive deeper with temperature charts showcasing historical data.
+Choose between last month's and last week's temperature details for a comprehensive view.

 2. Tech Stack: